University of Wisconsin–Madison

 Math and science are universal fields that students have many opportunities to explore- domestically and internationally.
 Studying abroad is an invaluable opportunity for you to explore your passions in a new cultural and environmental context.
 We encourage you to expand your world knowledge alongside your classroom knowledge in a place you’re excited about.

-Prospective Students
+Prospective students

 We expect students to have proper preparation in calculus (through MATH 234) and introductory physics (in PHYSICS 249/PHYSICS 241) to be declared into the AMEP degree program.
 Some exceptions may be made based on a student’s circumstances.
 If you are interested in the degree, please meet with an AMEP advisor to talk about course planning and declaration.

 AMEP students must complete 15 credits in AMEP program courses on the UW-Madison campus.
-Courses taken on an approved UW-Madison study abroad program will count as in-residence credits needed for the degree, but not for those 15 on-campus credits.
+Courses taken on an approved UW-Madison study abroad program will count as in-residence credits needed for the degree, but not for the 15 on-campus credits.

 It can be somewhat challenging to fulfill upper-level AMEP requirements abroad since some courses may not have direct equivalents.
-Fulfilling general education requirements (humanities, social science, etc.) will be easier.
+Fulfilling general education requirements (humanities, social sciences, etc.) will be easier.
 However, there are several programs with advanced coursework in math, physics, and engineering that can work for an AMEP student if you plan carefully.

 Please see the AMEP Guide page for specific degree requirements.
 AMEP students should meet with an AMEP advisor to determine appropriate courses before studying abroad.

-Some students have finished their introductory physics sequence by this year and others are still working through it.
+Some students have finished their introductory physics sequence by this year, and others are still working through it.
 Depending on where you are, studying abroad during a Fall or Spring semester may or may not be the best option for you.
 This is a good time to meet with your advisor to determine where to fit a semester abroad into your degree plan.

 This is the most popular year to study abroad for students since most of the core math and physics coursework is done.
-There are several programs which have PHYSICS 311 and 322 equivalents, allowing students to finish up their core physics work abroad if needed.
+There are several programs that have PHYSICS 311 and 322 equivalents, allowing students to finish up their core physics work abroad if needed.
 There are many programs that have advanced math, physics, and engineering electives you can take.
 Make sure to check in with your advisor to make plans for your next semester after you return.

-Summer or Winter Intersession
+Summer or winter intersession

-As an alternative, you may choose to go abroad during summer or winter intersession.
+As an alternative, you may choose to go abroad during the summer or winter intersession.
 While most of these programs won’t help with AMEP degree progress, they are still valuable and may be a great option for some students.
 Meet with your advisors to talk about the best options for you.

-Questions to Ask
+Questions to ask

 Your Academic Advisor

-- What classes must I complete for my degree?
+• What classes must I complete for my degree?

-- Do I need to be on UW-Madison’s campus for any courses in AMEP?
+• Do I need to be on UW-Madison’s campus for any courses in AMEP?

-- How many electives do I have outside of AMEP?
+• How many electives do I have outside of AMEP?

-- Will this particular course count toward a direct equivalency?
+• Will this particular course count toward a direct equivalency?

 For questions regarding the above topics, the best AMEP advisor to contact is Morgan Adams (book an appointment via Starfish).